Hannah M. Dostal

 Ph.D., Education: Literacy Studies, Deaf Education

-My research focuses on writing instruction with deaf (DHH) students and teacher professional development (PD) in literacy.
-In particular, I examine Strategic and Interactive Writing Instruction (SIWI) as an instructional framework implemented by teachers collaborating with DHH students with varied language histories.
+I am a Professor of Literacy Education at the University of Connecticut.
+My research focuses on writing instruction with deaf students and teacher professional development in literacy.
+In particular, I examine Strategic and Interactive Writing Instruction (SIWI) as a deaf-centric, responsive instructional framework implemented by teachers collaborating with deaf students with varied language histories.
 In addition, I investigate the role of genre and literacy instruction in the development of disciplinary knowledge and discipline-specific communication patterns.
-My current research is funded by the Institute for Education Sciences (IES), and has previously been funded by IES, State Teacher Quality Grant partnerships, the International Literacy Association, and the Connecticut Department of Education.
+My research has been funded by the Institute for Education Sciences and supported by State Teacher Quality Grant partnerships, the International Literacy Association, and the U.S. State Department of Education.

-My teaching is informed by my experience as a middle school language arts teacher and writing intervention coordinator at a deaf school.
-My approach to undergraduate and graduate teaching is focused on designing learning environments with an explicit focus on equitable access to instruction, strategic interaction, and the development and use of multiple and specific literacies.
-Beyond the classroom, I have been active in developing a graduate certificate in literacy and deaf education as well as a concentration in American Sign Language (ASL) education to meet the growing need for ASL teachers in Connecticut secondary schools.
+My teaching is informed by my experience as a middle school language arts teacher and an early childhood through post-secondary writing intervention coordinator at a deaf school.
+As a hard-of-hearing researcher, my work is shaped by professional roles in teaching and studying literacy alongside deaf students, deepening my commitment to understanding and supporting the educational experiences of deaf learners.
+My approach to undergraduate and graduate teaching emphasizes the design of learning environments that promote equitable access to instruction, foster strategic interaction, and support the development and use of multiple, discipline-specific literacies.
+Beyond the classroom, I have played a key role in developing a graduate certificate in literacy and deaf education, as well as a concentration in American Sign Language (ASL) education to address the growing need for ASL teachers in U.S. secondary schools.

 Partnerships & Projects